 Sabbath, you nimrod!
 It’s a chicken.”

-20 Responses to “Here I thought “Nimrod” was a compliment!”
+20 thoughts on “Here I thought “Nimrod” was a compliment!”

 How would nimrod come to be known as a stupid or idiotic person, when the word rebel has no connection with stupid or idiotic?